bugsnag/bugsnag-cli/README.md

 ### dSYM files from an Xcode build (iOS, macOS, tvOS)

-Upload dSYM files from a Xcode build to allow BugSnag to show human-friendly function names, file paths, and line numbers in your iOS, macOS, and tvOS stacktraces.
+Upload dSYM files generated from a Build in Xcode to allow BugSnag to show human-friendly function names, file paths, and line numbers in your iOS, macOS, and tvOS stacktraces.

     $ bugsnag-cli upload xcode-build